bvermeulen/display-news-banner/README.md

 *This application was originally a school project by Olof Vermeulen, Groningen.*
 ## Use:
 Python 3.6<br />
-This program uses the modules: tkinter, feedparser, time, re, sys feedparser can be downloaded at: https://pypi.python.org/pypi/feedparser<br />
+This program uses the modules: tkinter, feedparser, time, re, sys. feedparser can be downloaded at: https://pypi.python.org/pypi/feedparser<br />

 To start the application: